Lywx/Lywxism/_posts/2016-04-16-planning-to-enter-video-game-industry.md

 I think it is happening.

-While I am still aware of deficiency of mine in some Computer Science subjects and I don't have a major in Computer Science, that is not a huge obstacle for me now.
+While I am still aware of deficiency of mine in some Computer Science subjects and I don't have a degree in Computer Science, that is not a huge obstacle for me now.